Saf-One/Notes/README.md

 ## Features

 - **Hierarchical Organization**: Main home page links to topic-specific home pages, which in turn link to detailed notes
-- **Consistent Formatting**: All notes follow standardized formatting rules for better readability
+- **Consistent Formatting**: All notes follow standardized formatting for better readability
 - **Navigation System**: Each document includes consistent navigation links at the top and bottom
-- **Automated Processing**: New notes can be automatically formatted and enhanced using the note processing system
-- **Metrics Tracking**: Improvements are tracked in the .projectmetrics directory
 - **Auto-Update System**: Repository automatically checks for updates when users access the home page

 ## Topics Covered